 Graduation with distinction requires students to earn at least 60 credits at the University.
 Do courses taken for alternative grading count toward reaching this total?

-Courses in which you utilize alternative grades in fall 2020 will not count in meeting the minimum credit requirement to be considered for graduation with distinction.
+Courses in which you utilize alternative grades in fall 2020 and spring 2021 will not count in meeting the minimum credit requirement to be considered for graduation with distinction.
 If you elected to use alternative grading for courses during spring 2020, those will continue to count toward meeting the 60-credit threshold.
 Your Penn State GPA, which excludes courses taken for alternative grades from the calculation, will be used in determining your distinction level.

 Can I qualify for the Dean’s List if I use alternative grading?